Guillermo Buitrago: Biography

 What came next was fame and success.
 Aside from radio, private parties, local fairs, serenades, by 1947 Toño Fuentes, founder of Discos Fuentes in Medellín and pioneer of the LP industry in Colombia, arrived in Barranquilla looking for Buitrago's band to take them to make a recording at his studio in Cartagena.
 Elsewhere, Odeón Records of Argentina had also contacted Buitrago, producing some recording that had won a strong following nationally, so much that plans were put in motion to have Buitrago and his band tour the south of the South America.

 Two successful years later, Guillermo Buitrago woke up on a day in January 1949, sick and short on sleep.
-At first he suspected too many performances had him fatigued, but as the weeks passed by, he started realizing he had an illness that was threatening to become critical.
-Locals claimed he had a weakened voice and that his young handsome face looked like a specter with burning dark circles around his eyes.
+At first, he suspected too many performances had fatigued him, but as the weeks passed by, he started realizing he had an illness that was threatening to become critical.
+Locals claimed he had a weakened voice and that his "young handsome face looked like a specter with burning dark circles around his eyes".
 Guillermo Buitrago died on 19 April 1949 at the age of 29 years.
-The exact reason of his death remains a mystery. and there is no shortage of rumors and suspicions surrounding the young singer's demise.
+The exact cause of his death remains uncertain.

 Discography

-His music was originally distributed in 78 rpm records.
+His music was originally distributed on 78 rpm records.
 Nobody knows exactly how many songs he recorded, but they were said to be more than 150 songs.
-His record producers were "Discos Fuentes", who have compiled most of his songs in LPs and CDs.
+His record producers were Discos Fuentes, who have compiled most of his songs in LPs and CDs.
 Odeón Argentina and Chile released a few of his songs and some of that Odeón material was also released by Discos Fuentes.
 Some of his most important records are summarized below.